Creating a Deal

 // Pipedrive API token

-$api_token = '659c9fddb16335e48cc67114694b52074e812e03';
+$api_token = 'YOUR_API_TOKEN';

 // Pipedrive company domain

-Find the Organization ID at the end of the URL:
+Find the organization ID at the end of the URL:

 To send one or multiple parameters with your chosen values, you need to create an array of chosen parameters.